-WikiClickIU The authors of [4] made available a large dataset of about 53.5 billion HTTP requests by users at Indiana University between 2008 and 2010 to study structure and dynamics of Web traffic networks4.
+WikiClickIU.
+The authors of [4] made available a large dataset of about 53.5 billion HTTP requests by users at Indiana University between 2008 and 2010 to study structure and dynamics of Web traffic networks4.
 We extracted all requests originating from and targeting the Wikipedia domain, thus retaining about 4 million requests with 1.3 million distinct target Wikipedia content pages.
 We name this WikiClickIU.

-WikiStream Wulczyn published a clickstream dataset directly from Wikipedia, which we call WikiStream5.
+WikiStream.
+Wulczyn published a clickstream dataset directly from Wikipedia, which we call WikiStream5.
 This dataset does not contain single requests, but only lists request counts from or to pages on Wikipedia in February 2015.
 Observations with less than 10 occurrences have been removed by Wulczyn.
-We only use the requests with source and target inside of Wikipedia.
+We only used the requests with source and target inside of Wikipedia.

-WikiLink WikiLink6 is a snapshot of the Wikipedia link network from January 2015, which is freely available.
+WikiLink.
+WikiLink6 is a snapshot of the Wikipedia link network from January 2015, which is freely available.
 We include this dataset to evaluate if the semantic information we extract from unconstrained navigation data actually results from the observed user requests or if it is merely a result from the underlying link structure.
-To this end we build four baseline datasets based on WikiLink and Wiki-Stream: (i) binary, (ii) restricted, (iii) random sampling, and (iv) distribution sampling. (i) The most simple baseline (binary) interprets each link in the network as a single request.
+To this end we build four baseline datasets based on WikiLink and WikiStream: (i) binary, (ii) restricted, (iii) random sampling, and (iv) distribution sampling. (i) The most simple baseline (binary) interprets each link in the network as a single request.
 This represents the information provided solely by the link network. (ii) Now, we want to know if the selection users make by (not) visiting certain Wikipedia pages contains semantic information.
 Thus, we build the restricted baseline by removing all requests from the binary dataset whose source page is not observed as a source page in WikiStream. (iii) + (iv) Additionally, we assume that (not) using certain outlinks from a source page also contains semantic information.
 Thus, we build two sampled datasets based on the restricted baseline.
 For the random sampling approach, we randomly sample outlinks (not individual requests) without replacement from the restricted dataset set until we have the same number of overall observed outlinks as in WikiStream.
-For the distribution sampling
+For the distribution sampling approach, we do the same but also keep the number of outlinks for each source page the same as in Wiki-Stream.
+We generated 10 samplings for each variant, calculated the semantic relatedness performance for each and took the mean of the correlation values.